-Totem Bight State Park is located in Ketchikan Alaska in Southeast Alaska.
+Totem Bight State Park is located in Ketchikan Alaska.
 It is one of the top tourist destinations in Ketchikan, especially from the large number of cruise ship passengers they receive each summer.

 Totem Bight State Park